zhxinyu/cosan/tutorial/tutorial.md

 Welcome to the Tutorial!
-For a first contact with [Cosan](http://www.columbia.edu/~xz2691/cosan/), it is recommended to take a first look at the [quick start]() page that guides you to write and compile first program with [Cosan](http://www.columbia.edu/~xz2691/cosan/).
+For a first contact with Cosan, it is recommended to take a first look at the [Getting Started](./index.html) page that guides you to write and compile first program with [Cosan](http://www.columbia.edu/~xz2691/cosan/).

-Then the [reference pages]() gives you a complete description of the API in a compact format which helps recall the syntax of some particular feature, or to have a quick look at the API.
+Then the [reference pages](./annotated.html) gives you a complete description of the API in a compact format which helps recall the syntax of some particular feature, or to have a quick look at the API.

 The **main documentation** is organized into chapters covering data processing procedures in different stages.
 They are also composed of manual pages describing comprehensively different features and _reference_ pages to look up to the API documentation through the related [Cosan](http://www.columbia.edu/~xz2691/cosan/) classes.

 # Tutorial

-This article will discuss in details on how to use [Cosan](http://www.columbia.edu/~xz2691/cosan/) as a tools for data analytics.
+This article will discuss in details on how to use Cosan as a tools for data analytics.
 It concludes the following three parts:

 <ol>
 <li>Library Overview</li>